DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 Let's register a new user(Account C) and give it admin privileges.
 We can do this by introudcing the **is_admin: true** into the API endpoint.

-While trying this out, I almost gave up on it thinking it's not working, but I missed something out, comma (,) to separate the JSON request.
+While trying this out, I almost gave up on it thinking it's not working, but I missed something out, which was a comma (,) to separate the JSON request.

 ![alt](/assets/images/vuln-api/A17.png)